!-December, 2005, copyright 2005 (c) PSRdiscoveries (PSRD), URL: www.psrd.hawaii.edu/-->

 The youngest Martian meteorites are basaltic rocks that formed in lava flows, the shergottites.
 They consist of pyroxene (two types, pigeonite and augite), plagioclase feldspar (transformed by impact into a glass), and assorted accessory minerals.
 They are the most abundant Martian rocks in our collections on Earth.

-Tara Hicks-Johnson (University of Hawaii) created this mineral map of a thin section of the Shergotty Martian meteorite.
+Tara Hicks-Johnson (University of Hawaii) created this mineral map of a thin section of the Shergotty Martian meteorite [Data link from Meteoritical Database].
 It consists mostly of pyroxene and plagioclase feldspar, the main minerals in planetary basalts.

 The shergottites range in age from 165 to 575 million years old.
 However, there are clear groupings of ages: 575 My, 474 My, 332 My, and 175 My.
 Considering the poor sampling of Mars that meteorites give us, this indicates quite a bit of recent volcanism.
 Equally important, isotopic measurements determine the initial ratio of strontium-87 to strontium-86 (87Sr/86Sr) in the lava flows, which is a fingerprint of the chemical characteristics of the places in the mantle that melted to make the magmas.
 These studies indicate that the 10 shergottites in the 175 My group represent no fewer than 10 separate regions in the mantle, hence 10 separate melting events.
 If we take the full range of apparent ages, the maximum time over which these basalts erupted is 42 million years.
 That translates to one eruption every 4.2 million years.
 If the spread in ages is represented by the standard deviation of the average in the ages, 4 million years, then there is an eruption every 0.4 million years.
 Not too active by terrestrial standards, but considering sampling biases, it shows clearly that Mars was volcanically active within the past 175 million years, suggesting there could be some activity very recently.